zhiguoc/calculator/README.md

 Arithmetic functions (add,sub,mult,div) and "let" operator are case-insenstive.

 The "div" function returns only the integer part, for example: div(9,2) = 4

+Arithmetic operation can cause exception such as overflow or div by zero.
+The error result is shown accordingly.

 Tested on Linux platform